Do-it-yourself guides for hiring a nanny, paperwork, and the nanny tax

 • Start the search process.
 If your decision is to go ahead with a nanny, look at sites such as Care.com or craigslist.org and research the profiles of several nannies in your area.
 Also consider email lists at work or elsewhere to get recommendations for nannies.
 Talk to the people you know and get recommendations.

-• Some sites, such as Care.com list the hourly rate a nanny expects to be paid.
+• Check market rates.
+Some sites, such as Care.com list the hourly rate a nanny expects to be paid.
 Put this into our nanny cost calculator to refine your estimate of the cost for hiring a nanny.

-• Decide how to hire the nanny.
+• Decide how to hire.
 The options are either a nanny agency or the do-it-yourself way.

-• If you want to do it the do-it-yourself way, contact candidates.
+• Contact candidates.
+If you want to do it the do-it-yourself way, contact candidates.
 Search for a nannies using Web Sites, email lists or personal network.

-• After interviewing and narrowing your selection, consider doing a background check.
+• Background check.
+After interviewing and narrowing your selection, consider doing a background check.

-• Set up a contract that you and your nanny will sign.
+• Sign a contract.
+Set up a contract that you and your nanny will sign.

 • Extend an offer to a nanny and wait for the acceptance of your offer.
 Repeat steps if necessary.